Open Graves: Plot

-Jason, Erica, and Elena arrive at the hospital and tell Detective Izar their theory about the game.
-They then go in to see Lisa.
-Elena becomes distraught at her appearance and about her friends' deaths, and leaves despite Tomas' attempts to get her to stay.
+Jason, Erica, and Elena tell Detective Izar their theory about the game.
 Lisa soon dies, prompting Jason, Erica, and Tomas to seek answers from Malek.

-They find Malek at his home, but he is no longer disabled.
-He explains to them that he won the game and wishes to no longer be disabled.
-Meanwhile, Elena is traveling home to Milan in her car when she is involved in a car accident.
-Her car leaks gas, and a broken electrical wire ignites it, burning her to death.
+They find Malek at his home, but he is no longer disabled; he explains that he won the game and wished to be cured of his disability.
+Meanwhile, Elena is traveling home when she is involved in a car accident and burns to death.
 Jason, Erica, and Tomas go to Jason's house, where they find Detective Izar looking for the game.
-Jason and Erica escape with it, but Tomas is caught by the detective, who puts him in the trunk of his car.
-Later, Jason receives a call from the detective demanding the game in return for Tomas, but Tomas attempts to escape, and the detective shoots him dead.
+Jason and Erica escape with it, but Tomas is caught by the detective.
+When he attempts to escape, Izar shoots him dead.

-At Tomas' beachfront house, Jason and Erica decide to play the game in the hope that they can win and wish for it to be a week in the past, so that their friends will be alive.
-Erica is eliminated, and realizes that her death will involve the sea.
-Jason wins the game, and will get his wish as long as he passes the game onto another person.
-Jason and Erica go to bed, but Erica discovers she must die for Jason to get his wish, so she enters the sea.
-Jason wakes up and rushes out to save her, but Detective Izar shows up, takes away the game and leaves with it.
-Erica then emerges from the sea and reveals herself to be Mamba, granting Jason his wish that they have never played the game.
-However, Jason and his friends now become trapped, forced to relive the week again and again.
+At Tomas's beachfront house, Jason and Erica decide to play the game in the hope that they can win and wish for it to be a week in the past so their friends will be alive again.
+Erica is eliminated and learns that her death will involve the sea; Jason wins and will get his wish as long as he passes the game on to another person.
+Erica realizes that she must die for Jason to get his wish, so she enters the sea.
+Jason rushes out to save her, but Detective Izar shows up and leaves with the game.
+Erica emerges from the sea now possessed by Mamba, who grants Jason his wish that they never played the game.
+However, Jason and his friends end up trapped in an endless time loop as a result of his wish, forced to relive the week again and again.